jolution/le-checkout-jira/README.md

 This is a Chrome browser extension that generates a git branch name based on the current jira issue key and the issue summary.

+:package: If you use GitHub, have a look at the [GitHub Version](https://github.com/jolution/le-checkout-github).

 ## Screenshots

 EN: